KBS Song Festival: History

 In 2005, Kim Jong-kook became the last singer to win the KBS Music Award.
 In 2006, the program's name was changed to the KBS Song Festival, and the network turned the program into a non-competitive music festival rather than an awards show.

 Between 2006 and 2016, the festival typically featured performances by 20 to 30 K-pop groups and singers.
 However, in 2017, KBS scaled back the festival to include only eight groups, two singers, and contestants from the KBS2 reality show The Unit.

 The event has always taken place at KBS Hall, with two exceptions.
 In 2015, the event was held in Gocheok Sky Dome and for the 2019 event, it was held in KINTEX.

 The 2018 KBS Song Festival with the theme, "A Huge Fantastical Party", was held at the KBS Hall on 28 December 2018.

-2021 KBS music festival was held on December 17, from 20:30 KST hosted by Cha Eun-woo, Seolhyun, and Rowoon.

-2022 KBS music festival was held on December 16, hosted by Na In-woo, Kim Shing-young and Jang Wonyoung.
+In 2023, the usual Song Festival was replaced by "Music Bank Global Festival", with the event held in both Saitama, Japan and Seoul, South Korea respectively.